algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## bzero

-- Opcode: 0xaf
+- Encoding: 0xaf through v6, 0xa0 0xaf in v7 and on
 - Stack: ..., A: uint64 &rarr; ..., []byte
 - zero filled byte-array of length A
 - Availability: v4

 ## log

-- Opcode: 0xb0
+- Encoding: 0xb0
 - Stack: ..., A: []byte &rarr; ...
 - write A to log state of the current application
 - Availability: v5